Wednesday, November 26, 2025

 Weft wrapping (bonggit lilit) in the Toba Batak 'sadum' cloth

 The way the two techniques are presented in English has them in the same conceptual arena: a horizontal element winding around a vertical element.
-This essential similarity is not disturbed by one of the techniques being off-loom and the other on-loom.
+This essential similarity is not disturbed by 'manirat' being off-loom and 'bonggit lilit. on-loom.
 For Batak weavers, however, precisely this difference puts them in different conceptual camps.
 How the techniques are executed is much more prominent in the Batak vocabulary.
-The English standard vocabulary emphasized the result rather than the process.
+The English standard vocabulary emphasizes the result rather than the process.

 It is notable that all the elements implied in the two vocabularies are the same: warp and weft, on- and off-loom, and twining/winding/wrapping.
-What differs is the conceptual framework in which they are embedded.
-If English searches for universals through generalizations, such as ‘horizontal’ and ‘vertical’ elements and Batak technical descriptions are wrapped up (if I may) in the specifics of the process, Indonesian zig-zags between the two, with many terms that are cognates to the Batak terms even while many perspectives are built on Western academic orientations.
+What differs is the conceptual framework.
+If English has been geared to expressing universals through generalizations, such as ‘horizontal’ and ‘vertical’ elements, and Batak technical descriptions are wrapped up (if I may) in the specifics of the process, Indonesian zig-zags between the two, with many terms that are cognates to the Batak terms even while many perspectives are built on Western academic orientations.
 The Indonesian terms/explanations that I opt for must be understandable and accurate for an Indonesian reader at the same time not doing violence to the Batak way of seeing the processes.

 For decades I have worked within the academic framework of building a universal, standardized weaving vocabulary.
-Having now realized that techniques are culturally-embedded and not 'neutral', I have also to recognize that my focus on a universal vocabulary has been an exercise in cultural erasure.
+Having now realized how profoundly techniques are culturally-embedded and not 'neutral', I have also to recognize that my focus on a universal vocabulary has been an exercise in cultural erasure.
 A putatively universal prism has offered only a narrow, ethnocentric way of understanding Batak weaving.
-See the Batak world through their weaving vocabulary is a more exciting project.
+Seeing the Batak world through their weaving vocabulary is the more exciting project.
 Sometimes I lose sight of the value of the ‘universal’ project.
 What was it, again, and why was it valid?
 Who does it serve?

 A twined edge in a Toba Batak cloth called 'Bolean' (Private Collection Pangururan)